Bob Turner (New York politician): Business career

-Political career
+2010 campaign for Congress

 Turner first ran for Congress in November 2010 against Anthony Weiner in New York's ninth congressional district, losing 60% to 40%.
 During the 2010 campaign, he ran on a platform favoring minimal regulation of business and signed the Grover Norquist / Americans for Tax Reform pledge of "no new taxes under any circumstances".

 United States Representative (2011–2013)

+2011 Special election

 Following the resignation of Anthony Weiner, Turner ran for the vacant seat in a special election held on September 13, 2011—beating his Democratic opponent, David Weprin, by 3,686 votes.
 His campaign consultant was strategist Bill O'Reilly.
 Turner's campaign ran ads showing images of the World Trade Center site in flames, accusing Weprin of commemorating the attack by defending the right of Sufi Muslims to build the Islamic community center Park51.
 Turner also said that Weprin would merely toe the Democratic Party line if elected and emphasized that Weprin had said the national debt was $4 trillion when the correct number was $14 trillion.
 Turner, according to the New York Times, "aggressively courted observant Jewish voters", and painted Weprin as a puppet of President Obama, who would not stand up for Israel.
 Turner won strong support from Orthodox Jewish leaders, and won crossover endorsements, two key ones being New York Assemblyman Dov Hikind, and former New York Mayor Ed Koch, both Democrats and Jews.

 Turner began the campaign with a disadvantage in fundraising because the national and state Republican parties had spent heavily in previous special elections in New York state.
 Turner turned down Tea Party support and offers to help during his special election campaign.
 Regardless, Turner rose in the polls from an underdog to an eight-point advantage days before the election.
 The Democratic Party contributed heavily to Weprin in the last weeks of the race, as Turner's odds of winning increased.
 Turner's win was publicized as a large upset victory, and made national headlines because Democrats outnumbered Republicans by 3-to-1 in the district.
 His win was also unexpected because his district had a large Jewish constituency (up to one quarter of registered voters are Jewish), and Turner beat Weprin, an Orthodox Jew, with a majority of the Jewish vote.